marcglasberg/i18n_extension/README.md

 **A:** _Not really.
 You do have a Dart file that creates a `Translation` object, yes, and this object is optimized for easily creating translations by hand.
 But it creates them from maps.
 So if you can create maps from some file you can use that file.
-For example, a simple code generator that reads `.json` und outputs Dart maps would do the job:
+For example, a simple code generator that reads `.json` and outputs Dart maps would do the job:
 `var _t = Translations.byText('en-US') + readFromJson('myfile.json')`._

 <br>